edge-aosp-bsp/manifest/Getting_Started.md

 # Introduction

-This document provides instructions for building and loading Android\* OS on Intel® Core™ Processors (14th Gen) for Edge Platforms.
+This document provides instructions for building and loading Android\* OS on Intel® Core™ i5 processor 14500T for Edge Platforms.

 > **Note:**
 > This release is intended for testing and evaluation on the platform